-Bruce Bennett, 27, his wife, Debra, 26, and their two children, Melissa, 7, and Vanessa, 3, resided in a quiet neighborhood in Aurora, Colorado in 1984.
-Bruce worked at a family-owned furniture store, and was also trained as an air traffic controller.
-The family led a quiet, normal life in this small Denver suburb.
+DENVER — Bruce Bennett, 27, Debra Bennett, 26, and their two children, Melissa, 7, and Vanessa, 3, resided in a quiet Aurora neighborhood in 1984.
+Bennett worked at a family-owned furniture store and had training as an air traffic controller.

-In the early hours of January 16, 1984, between midnight and 6:00 a.m., an intruder entered the Bennett home and viciously attacked the entire family.
-Bruce had been slashed several times and hit in the head with a hammer.
+On Jan.
+16, 1984, between midnight and 6:00 a.m., an intruder entered the Bennett home and viciously attacked the entire family.
+Bennett had been slashed several times and hit on the head with a hammer.
 He repeatedly crawled up the stairs to try to save his family; however, he was unsuccessful.

-Little Vanessa’s jaw was crushed sending jagged bones into her windpipe.
+Debra Bennett and Melissa were bludgeoned and stabbed.
+Melissa was also sexually assaulted.
+The killer crushed Vanessa’s jaw, sending jagged bones into her windpipe.
 However, she survived the attack.

-A massive investigation began but produced no leads in solving the case.
-There were no signs of forced entry or an obvious motive for the killings.
-Nothing was taken from the house except the knife used to slash Bruce and a purse which was discarded outside.
+A massive investigation started but produced no leads in solving the case.
+There were no signs of forced entry or an apparent motive for the killings.
+The killer took nothing from the house except the knife used to slash Bennett and a purse discarded outside.

-Six days before the deadly Bennett home invasion, on January 10, 1984, 50-year-old grandmother of two, Patricia Smith was sexually assaulted and killed in her Lakewood town home sometime in the afternoon.
-She was found by her daughter and grandchildren, who resided with Patricia.
-Her body had been staged to look similar to one laying in a casket – she was flat on her back with her hands and arms carefully crossed over her chest.
-Her jeans were pulled down and her boots were still on her feet.
-A hammer was laying nearby.
+Six days before the deadly Bennett home invasion, on Jan.
+10, 1984, Patricia Smith, 50, was sexually assaulted and murdered in her Lakewood townhome sometime in the afternoon.
+Her daughter and grandchildren, who resided with Smith, found her body.
+It had been staged to look like one laying in a casket – she was flat on her back with her hands and arms carefully crossed over her chest.
+Her jeans were pulled down, and her boots were still on her feet.
+A hammer was lying nearby.

-Six days before Patrica Smith was murdered, on January 4, a man nearly beat to death James and Kimberly Haubenschild in their Aurora home.
+Six days before Patrica Smith’s murder, on Jan.4, 1984, a man nearly beat to death James and Kimberly Haubenschild in their Aurora home.
 The weapon used was a hammer.
-James Haubenschild suffered a fractured skull, and Kimberly had a concussion.
+Haubenschild suffered a fractured skull, and his wife had a concussion.
 Both survived.

-Also on January 4, 1984, a man used a hammer to attack flight attendant, Donna Dixon, in the garage of her Aurora home, leaving her in a coma.
+That same day, a man used a hammer to attack flight attendant Donna Dixon in the garage of her Aurora home, leaving her in a coma.
 Dixon also survived.

 The attacks ended with the Bennett family, and all the attacks appeared to be at random.
 Whoever the killer was, he had no problem attacking innocent children.

-In 2002, based on DNA, John Doe was charged with 18 counts, including three counts of first-degree murder, two counts of sexual assault, first-degree assault and two counts of sexual assault on a child and burglary.
+In 2002, based on DNA, investigators charged John Doe with 18 counts, including three counts of first-degree murder, two counts of sexual assault, first-degree assault, and two counts of sexual assault on a child and burglary.

 In 2010, DNA officially tied The Bennett family murder and the murder of Patricia Smith together.
-However, the DNA match has not been linked to a specific person.
-Therefore, both cases remain unsolved.
+However, the DNA match had not been linked to a specific person.